AvinandanBose/JavaGeneric/README.md

 To implement A1 as type i.e. A1 we cannot implement as Generic ,
 i.e. Cannot be Parameterized , which will generate error, i.e. A1<A>, A1<B> cannot be used, where A,B is super of B.
-Rather than we implement it as RAW type and will generate Warning.
+Rather than we implement it as RAW type and will , generate Warning of saying Parameterized.

 As,
 JavaWild6<A2<A1>> jw4 = new JavaWild6<>();